BLACK FRIDAY | $250 OFF

 We set off early towards the mountain village of Nepal van Java, a community built dramatically along the slopes of Mount Sumbing.
 The morning light here is perfect for capturing layered village scenes, colourful rooftops, and farmers working on steep terraces.

-After our morning shoot and breakfast, we continue the journey east towards Malang, breaking up the drive with occasional stops to photograph daily roadside life and mountain scenery.
+After our morning shoot and breakfast, we continue the journey east towards Malang, breaking up the drive with occasional stops to photograph life in the countryside and mountain scenery.

 Day 4: Malang